ARCA-Arweave/grant-proposals/arca-arweave-gateway.md

 * Node and gateway runners will be able to get weave data much easier in zipped chunks.
 This should help the torrent as well, because all previous data can be reused, and newer data can be added on top of existing.
 * A GraphQL endpoint will be created for extra queries (right now arql is very limited)
   * Extra queries to include owner, target,fee, amount, time stamps, tx ids.
+* Testing will be performed by @Rehash with help from @vilenarios and ARCA when needed.
+It is expected all delivered tools will work in a given production environment.
 * All tools will be open sourced and step by step documentation to install the gateway, rebuild the DB and run the tools will be provided.
 * Server specifications to be determined.